Käthe Leichter Award

 The Käthe Leichter Award is intended to keep alive the memory of the economist Käthe Leichter.

-The Käthe Leichter State Award for Women's and Gender Studies and for Equality in the World of Work is conferred for outstanding achievements in the pursuit of women's and gender studies in the social sciences, the humanities and the cultural sciences as well as for outstanding achievements in support of the women’s movement and the achievement of gender equality.
+The Käthe Reichter State Award for Women's Studies, Gender Studies and Equality in the World of Work is awarded for outstanding achievements in the field of women's studies and gender studies in the social sciences, humanities and cultural studies, as well as for outstanding achievements in support of the women’s movement and the achievement of gender equality.

-- by the cabinet member responsible for education (2,500 Euro),
+- the member of the government responsible for education and science,

-- by the cabinet member responsible for labour (2,500 Euro),
+- the member of the government responsible for labour,

-The jury is composed of personalities from university and non-university science and research entities in various disciplines who are recognised for their expertise in women's and gender studies, and of leading figures in the bodies representing labour interests as well as other sponsors.
+The jury is composed of persons from academia and research who are recognized for their expertise of women's and gender studies as well as leading figures from labour interest groups and other prize sponsors.